New drug uses antibodies to stop chronic migraines, without side effects

 Breaking News Emails

-More than thirty-seven million Americans suffer from migraine attacks, according to the American Headache Society.
+More than 37 million Americans suffer from migraine attacks, according to the American Headache Society.
 Of these, about 4 million have chronic migraine and suffer headaches for 10 to 14 days a month.

 While some people are helped by low cost, over-the-counter drugs such as ibuprofen, others need stronger prescription medications, such as sumatriptan and ergotamine, which constrict the blood vessels in the brain and can cause dizziness or nausea.
 Botox injections are also used to help ease migraines in some people.